joelove/rvkbd/README.md

 | 2 | 2–3mm acrylic covers | Adding covers to the microcontroller hides them and provides protection.
 I manually fabricated my own but you could lazer cut the required shape.
 I haven't yet created a DXF for that component but may in the future. |
 | 4 | M2 8mm stand-offs | To hold the cover the correct distance from the PCB, small double-sided stand-offs are needed.
 With the low profile sockets, I needed 6 or 8mm long stand-offs, but that will vary based on exactly how you solder the microcontroller. |
 | 8 | M2 6mm wafer head bolts | Attaching the stand-offs needs flat wafer bolts, both to reduce protrusion on the underside and also to avoid cracking the acrylic covers.
 DO NOT over-tighten! |

-To assemble the keyboard you will need several, specific tools.
-Anyone who has built this kind of thing before will already have a good idea of these and probably won't need anything special.
-Regardless, I'll be adding an exhaustive list of those tools here along with the upcoming step-by-step build guide.